justnonamenoname/lifeticle/readme.txt

 Interpretation of quantum mechanics

-Qualia affects random quantum processes, means that a refinement of the interpretation of quantum mechanics is in the brain in the qualia generator.
+Qualia influences random quantum processes, which means that in the brain, in the qualia generator, there is a clarification of the interpretation of quantum mechanics.

 Data transfer speed